 Will it be difficult to eat with a dental bridge?

 Replacing missing teeth with a dental bridge should actually make eating easier.
 Until you become accustomed to the bridge, eat soft foods that have been cut into small pieces.

 Will the dental bridge change how I speak?

 It can be difficult to speak clearly when teeth are missing in the front or anterior areas.
 Wearing a dental bridge with the anterior teeth in their proper relationship will help you speak properly.

 How do I care for a bridge?

 It is important to keep your remaining teeth healthy and strong as the success of the bridge (depending on the type selected) depends on the solid foundation offered by the surrounding teeth.
 Brushing twice a day and flossing daily helps prevent tooth decay and gum disease that can lead to tooth loss.
-Your dentist or dental hygienist can demonstrate how to properly brush and floss your teeth.
+Your dentist or dental hygienist can demonstrate how to correctly brush and floss your teeth.
 Having regular dental check-ups as recommended enables problems to be diagnosed at an early stage when treatment has a better prognosis.
-Selecting a balanced diet for proper nutrition is also important.
+Selecting a balanced diet for good nutrition is also important.